Non-local Students: To be confirmed

 The Master of Architecture (Design) [MArch (Design)] is a three-year full-time self-financed programme* offered by the Department of Architecture.
-Built on the existing 2-year MArch, the 3-year MArch (Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.
+Built on the existing two-year MArch, the three-year MArch (Design) offers a path for qualified students from undergraduate programmes outside of architecture to pursue an architectural education.

 To be eligible for admission to the degree of MArch (Design), a candidate shall: